kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 For a complete overview of what has been done, see the [diff from a fresh IHP install](https://github.com/kodeFant/ihp-with-elm/compare/1-initial...2-ihp-with-elm).

-## Things I don't use Elm for in IHP

-IHP gives you HTML templating (HSX) with pure functions, very similar to Elm.
-In that regard it's partially overlapping with Elm.

-It can be a blurry line for beginners, so here are my recommendations for how to set those lines.

-- Use HSX for **basic HTML**, even if it requires a couple of lines of JavaScript.
-I would for example write a basic hamburger menu in HSX/HTML.
-- Use HSX for **forms**.
-Forms are pretty much always a bigger pain written in app code.
-If you have been living in the Single Page App world for a while, you will realize forms written in normal HTML are not that bad.
-IHP gives you a convenient way of writing forms with server-side validation.
-- Elm is great for making **advanced custom form fields**
-- Use Elm for the **advanced UI stuff** requiring heavy use of DOM manipulation.
-Elm shines in writing user interfaces with high complexity.
-If the lines of JavaScript are getting too many, turn to Elm!
-- Do you want the content to have **SSR** for search engine optimization?
-Use HSX.

-So unless you really want to write a full Single Page App, Elm should be used with restraint in IHP, for only specific supercharged parts of the site.

-**Most sites are actually better off outputting just HTML and CSS.**

 ## Next up